alimnastaev/CLfinalproject/README.md

 Code Louisville Fall 2017 Project.

-This is my Code Louisville Fall 2017 graduation project.
+This is my Code Louisville Front-End Fall 2017 graduation project.
 The goal was to create a fully responsive website using the most popular front-end languages: HTML, CSS, JavaScript, JQuery, etc.

 The project is my personal artistic website to present my music online.